 In the safety of their own helicopter were Delta Force snipers, Randy Shughart and Gary Gordon.
 Realizing the only chance for the downed crew’s survival was ground support, they quickly volunteered.
 After three persistent requests, they were given the green light.
 They hit the deck one hundred meters from the crash site and fought their way there.
 Just as Michael Durant began firing for the first time, Shughart and Gordon arrived.
 They pulled Durant from the aircraft and laid him in a safe place.
 Then they went to the front and entered into tenacious fighting.
 Gordon fell mortally wounded.
 Shughart grabbed Gordon’s rifle and brought it to Durant.
 Then he went to the front of the aircraft never to be seen again.

-Gordon and Shughart were posthumously awarded the Congressional Medal of Honor.
+Gordon and Shughart were posthumously awarded the Medal of Honor.
 Durant credits them for saving his life.
 Michael Durant described the events this way, “When it got ugly…when you get into a situation like that…I’m fighting for the guy next to me.
 I’m fighting for my comrades.”
-As we approach Memorial Day, let’s pause and remember these heroes and glean characteristics of true friendship.
+With today being the Fourth of July, let’s pause and remember these heroes and glean characteristics of true friendship.
 What would it look like if we had friendships like this in our everyday lives?
 What difference would it make in our marriages?
 Marriage is not war, but it has its difficulties.
 Having brothers in arms can make all the difference.
-Here are the 5 Characteristics of Brothers in Arms.
+Here are the 5 characteristics of brothers in arms.

 Being at someone’s side regardless of the cost.
 It’s the willingness to give up things of significant worth for the benefit of another.
 Sacrifice can be shown in big ways like traveling a considerable distance to be with a friend in need.
 It can be shown in smaller ways like losing some sleep by taking a late night phone call.
 In what ways have you sacrificed for a friend lately?